 Electric poultry netting is very efficient at keeping predators at bay.
 Just one touch of electrified fencing is usually enough to stop any attempt at getting in.
 The benefit of poultry netting is that it is a cheaper way to secure chickens in a large area.

 Prevent night time predators by making sure you lock your hens in their housing each night.
 Use sliding locks, not catches, to prevent curious animals from scratching a door open.
+Ensure all windows and vents are adequately covered with appropriate mesh or hardware cloth.

 Keep up-to-date with any repair work needed for hen housing to avoid weak spots from developing.
 A hole that’s just an inch wide is easy for weasels to get through, or the claw of a determined fox.